xNINE2NINEx/HotTubLiquidators/wp-content/plugins/advanced-cf7-db/README.txt

 Contributors: vsourz1td
 Tags: contact form 7 db, advanced cf7 db, contact form 7 database, contact form db, contact form 7, save form data, save contact form, save cf7, database, cf7db, save-contact-form, Save-Forms-Data, import-cf7, export-contact-data, view-cf7-entry
 Requires at least: 4.0
-Tested up to: 5.0
+Tested up to: 5.2.2
-Stable tag: 1.6.0
+Stable tag: 1.7.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Save all contact form 7 form submitted data to the database, View, Ordering, Change field labels and Import/Export data using CSV.

 == Description ==
-Plug and Play, No Confrontation is required after install and activated, you can see it in wp-admin.

-Each and every submission of Contact Form 7 is stored in the database and manage easily using the default WordPress interface.
-There is a nice drop-down to select the form and view all form data for that particular form. you can filter by searching keywords or select a date range.

-Attached files are stored in the /wp-content/uploads/advanced-cf7-upload directory and also download from wp-admin.
+Easy plug & play plugin to store all enquiry details received through website Contact Form 7 forms.
+Simply install & activate plugin to store all your enquiries in wp-admin.

+Every form that is submitted in the website will be captured into database using “Advanced Contact Form 7” plugin.
+Follow below steps to view form details:

+* Select form from drop-down
+* View all form data for that particular form
+* Option to search / filter forms by keyword or date range
+* View attachments in wp-content/uploads/advanced-cf7-upload
+* Option to download attachments from wp-admin

 = Features =
-* **Multisite compatible** to store individual site wise contact form data.
+* Compatible with **Multisite feature** – Efficient data management by storing form details website wise
-* Save Contact Form 7 form submitted data to the database.
+* Securely stores form data into database
-* Easy to update/edit enquiry data.
+* Easily modify enquiry data
-* Display **all** created contact form 7 form list.
-* Keyword search for all the entries of selected form.
-* **Date range filter** to filter specific date related entries easily.
-* **Export all**, or only searched, filtered results with selected fields.
+* View list of all forms received through Contact Form 7
+* Search / filter form details using keyword
+* Search / filter enquiries using custom date-range filter
-* Export data in **CSV**, **EXCEL** and **PDF** file.
+* Export data in **CSV, Excel or PDF** format by applying filters
-* Display attachment download link.
+* View attachment download link
-* Given **advance pagination** on the listing screen so all the records are not loaded at once, to save resources.
-* Given go to page functionality within pagination so view specific page related entries.
+* Advanced pagination with an option to jump to any page to view specific entries
-* **Enable or disable columns display**.
+* Enable/Disable columns with personalized tabular structure
-* **Drag and drop** to reorder columns once the entries are stored.
-* Multiple select of records and selected records will be deleted or export in the sheet.
-* Facility to update each record.
+* Drag & Drop with ease to view data in customized tabular view
+* Option to select multiple entries at a time for deleting / exporting entries
-* Easy to update each field label name.
+* Rename field label names easily
-* Easy to setup **import functionality.**
-* Facility to import form related entries from CSV file.
+* Import form details using CSV
-* Provided filters for excluding particular contact form entry to CF7 DB.
+* Filter to exclude data from creating record in CF7 database
-* Provided filter to add,modify,remove CF7 fields and data before submitting to CF7 DB.
+* Modify form data before creating record in CF7 database
-* You can display the contact form DB data to user by using shortcodes.
 * Generate shortcode using different parameters to display specific data only.
-* For more details checkout the plugin "Shortcode" screen.
+For more details, please refer plugin “Shortcode” screen

 == Commercial Features ==
-**1. Advanced CF7 DB - GDPR compliant**
+**1. Advanced CF7 DB - GDPR Compliant**
-Advanced CF7 DB – GDPR compliant plugin assists website and web-shop owners to comply with European privacy regulations known as GDPR.
-Advanced CF7 DB – GDPR compliant is an add-on of Advanced Cf7 DB, based on GDPR rules to Export or Erase user’s personal data stored with advanced cf7 DB.
-For more details you can check the below download link.
+Advanced CF7 DB – GDPR Compliant plugin assists website and web-shop owners to comply with European privacy regulations known as GDPR.
+Advanced CF7 DB – GDPR Compliant is an add-on of Advanced CF7 DB, it is based on GDPR rules to export or erase user’s personal data stored with advanced CF7 DB.

-You can download the plugin from <a target="_blank" href="https://codecanyon.net/item/advanced-cf7-db-gdpr-compliant/22386060">here</a>
+Download Advanced CF7 DB – GDPR Complaint plugin from <a target="_blank" href="https://codecanyon.net/item/advanced-cf7-db-gdpr-compliant/22386060">here</a>

-= Advanced CF7 DB - GDPR compliant Plugin Features =
+= Advanced CF7 DB - GDPR Compliant Plugin Features =
-* Compatible with the latest WordPress version 4.9.6 and later for GDPR compliances.
-Meets with the new regulations for the data to be handled.
+* Compatible with the latest WordPress version 5.1.1 and later for GDPR compliances
-* Individual CF7 form wise settings to show the personal data on user’s request.
+* Manages data as per new regulations and up to the mark performance
+* View personal data of individual record On-Request, categorized as per CF7 forms and websites
-* Erase only the CF7 form personal data, that are required.
+* Erase personal data specific to CF7 that are not required
-* Site owners can export a ZIP file containing a user’s personal data, including data collected by Advanced CF7 DB plugin.
+* Website owners can export a ZIP file containing a user’s personal data, including data collected by Advanced CF7 DB plugin
-* Site owners can erase a user’s personal data, including data collected by Advanced CF7 DB plugin.
+* Website owners can erase a user’s personal data, including data collected by Advanced CF7 DB plugin

 **2. Schedule Report**
-We have also introduced new feature "Schedule Report".
-This add-on is specially for businesses that require daily, weekly or monthly reports for the data that are stored at **Advanced Contact form 7 DB**. **Schedule Report For Advanced CF7 DB** plugin will do the same and send the email as per schedule set(Daily, Monthly, Weekly or Yearly) with report attachment.
+We have introduced a new add-on “Schedule Report” focusing on day-to-day business specific requirement like:

+* Daily Report
+* Weekly Report
+* Monthly Report

+Reports will be automatically generated and will be available to you in your e-mail address as per scheduled routine.

-You can download the plugin from <a target="_blank" href="https://codecanyon.net/item/schedule-report-for-advanced-cf7-db/21560647?s_rank=8">here</a>
+Download Schedule Report plugin from <a target="_blank" href="https://codecanyon.net/item/schedule-report-for-advanced-cf7-db/21560647?s_rank=8">here</a>

 = Schedule Report Plugin Features =
-* Automatically generating the CSV report, Send an email with report attachment based on the scheduled time.
-* Option to create more than one scheduling event to get different enquiry form data report.
+* Auto-generated CSV report are sent in emails at scheduled time
+* Schedule multiple email events for receiving different enquiry form reports
-* Option to select report datasheet columns from enquiry form field.
+* Option to select datasheet columns for reports to be generated
-* Provision to filter the data while creating the scheduled event for the particular report.
+* Option to filter data while creating the scheduled event for a particular report
-* You can manage the email content by defining TO, FROM and email body content for each scheduling event.
+* Option to create email templates by defining To, From, Email message for schedule reports
-* The added schedule event will be added to WordPress cron schedule and accordingly will be fire at the scheduled time.
+* Scheduled Report will also be added to wp-cron and will be triggered as per schedule

 **3. Advanced CF7 DB - User Access Manager**
 Need to provide access to other users?
-Your, search ends now, this plugin provides access to individual users OR based on user Role and accordingly user can view or edit the contact form DB data.
-For more details you can check the below download link.
+Your, search ends now, this plugin provides access to individual users or user groups and accordingly user(s) can view or edit their contact form DB data.

-You can download the plugin from <a target="_blank" href="https://codecanyon.net/item/advanced-cf7-db-user-access-manager/22058788">here</a>
+Download Advanced CF7 DB – User Access Manager plugin from <a target="_blank" href="https://codecanyon.net/item/advanced-cf7-db-user-access-manager/22058788">here</a>

 = Advanced CF7 DB - User Access Manager Plugin Features =
-* Provide access of contact form 7 DB to View & Update data to individual users OR based on user Role.
+* Provide access of CF7 DB to view & update data to individual users or user groups
-* Provide access of Single/Multiple forms to single user.
+* Provide access to single user for creating single/multiple forms

 == Plugin Customization ==
-= Restrict IP address storage =
-* Some of Countries have introduced a Law to don't store the user's IP addresses into the database, So we had given provision to Restrict IP address storage.
+Restrict IP address storage – Various countries restrict websites to store end users IP address.
+We have a provision to Restrict IP address storage.
+Now, IP address can be neglected while storing form’s data into database.

-= How to Restrict IP address storage? =
+**How to restrict IP address storage?**
-1. Goto -> wp-content/themes/{active theme folder}/functions.php
+Navigate to -> wp-content/themes/{active theme folder}/functions.php
-2. Open the functions.php file and place the code **do_shortcode( '[cf7-db-display-ip]' );** at the end of the file.
+Open the functions.php file and place the code do_shortcode( ‘[cf7-db-display-ip]’ ); at the end of the file.

-**Need Support?** <mehul@vsourz.com>
+For support, email us at: <wp.support@vsourz.com>

 = How to use? =
-1. Install Plugin via WordPress Admin - Go to Admin > Plugins > Add New.
+1. Install Plugin via WordPress Admin – Go to Admin > Plugins > Add New.
-2. View form entries Go To Admin >> Advanced CF7 DB >> Select form name.
+2. View form entries – Go To Admin >> Advanced CF7 DB >> Advanced CF7 DB >> Select form name.
-3. Import CSV file Go To Admin >> Import CSV >> Import CSV tab >> Select form name.
+3. Import CSV file – Go To Admin >> Advanced CF7 DB >> Import CSV >> Select form name.

 == Installation ==

 = Install via WordPress Admin =
-1. Ready the zip file of the plugin
-2. Go to Admin > Plugins > Add New
+1. Go to Admin > Plugins > Add New
-3. On the upper portion click the Upload link
+2. On the upper portion click the Upload link.
-4. Using the file upload field, upload the plugin zip file here and activate the plugin
+3. Using the file upload field, upload the plugin zip file here and activate the plugin.

 = Install via FTP =
-1. First, unzip the plugin file
+1. Unzip the plugin file.
-2. Using FTP go to your server's wp-content/plugins directory
+2. Using FTP go to your server’s wp-content/plugins directory.
-3. Upload the unzipped plugin here
+3. Upload the unzipped plugin here.
-4. Once finished login into your WP Admin and go to Admin > Plugins
+4. Once finished, login into your WP Admin and go to Plugins.
-5. Look for Advanced CF7 DB and activate it
+5. Find Advanced CF7 DB and activate it.

 == Frequently Asked Questions ==

-= Can I use this plugin when contact form 7 not install or activate? = No, without contact form this plugin is not worked.
+= Can I use this plugin if Contact Form 7 is not installed or activated? = No, this plugin work only when Contact Form 7 is installed & activated.

 = How can I import CSV sheet? =
-First, you need to add CSV sheet related column name on Import CSV screen in the field setting tab and save values then import sheet on import CSV tab screen.
+Go to "Field Setting Tab" under "Import CSV" screen, define/add column names as per your sheet, save those values and click "Import CSV".

-= Can I change the field name? =
+= Can I modify field names? =
-No, You can change only field label name from Display settings screen.
+No, you can only change field’s label name from “display settings” screen.

-= Any Difficulty to exported data in CSV? =
-While exporting the data as CSV, the sheet needs to be opened with delimiter as "," comma separated else the sheet data will not be displayed properly.
+= Are you facing difficulty in viewing data in CSV? = Please note while exporting data in CSV format, the sheet must be opened with delimiter an it - (,)comma separated otherwise you may face difficulty in viewing the data sheet.

-= What to do if advanced CF7 DB not work? =
+= What needs to be done if advanced CF7 DB is not working? = Please contact our support team at <wp.support@vsourz.com> in case you face any difficulty.
+In case you have spotted a bug, please report at <wp.support@vsourz.com> & our support team will get is resolved in 24 hours.
-If the plugin does not work on the website, contact our Support Team via following email address: <mehul@vsourz.com>.
-If you think, that you found a bug in our plugin or have any question contact us at <mehul@vsourz.com>.
-Our support team will solve within 24 hours.

-= Can I restrict the plugin from storing IP address of the user to contact form DB? = Yes, you can strict the plugin for storing IP address of the user.
+= Can I restrict the plugin from storing IP address of the user to contact form DB? = Yes, you can restrict the plugin from storing user's IP address.

-= Can I display contact form DB data to user ? =
+= Can I display Contact Form DB data to user ? =
-Yes, you can display contact form DB data to user.
-You can use short code for this purpose.
-For detail please visit "Shortcode" screen of plugin.
+Yes, you can use short codes for displaying contact form data to users.
+For more detail please visit “Shortcode” plugin's description page.

-= How to restrict the plugin from storing IP address of the user to contact form DB? = Restriction is simple, just code **do_shortcode( '[cf7-db-display-ip]' );** to be placed in theme folder functions.php.
-By placing the code the IP address of the user will not been stored.
-Step by step process is explained below :
+= How to restrict the plugin from storing IP address of the user to contact form DB? = Restriction is simple, just place "do_shortcode( ‘[cf7-db-display-ip]’ );" in the theme folders functions.php file By placing the code, IP address of the user's will not been stored.

+Please follow below steps:
-- Goto -> wp-content/themes/{active theme folder}/functions.php
+– Goto -> wp-content/themes/{active theme folder}/functions.php
-- Open the functions.php file and place the code **do_shortcode( '[cf7-db-display-ip]' );** at the end of the file.
+– Open the functions.php file and place the code do_shortcode( ‘[cf7-db-display-ip]’ ); at the end of the file.
-**For Multisite** it should be **do_shortcode( '[cf7-db-display-ip site_id="(your-site-id)"]' );**
+**For Multisite** - do_shortcode( ‘[cf7-db-display-ip site_id=”(your-site-id)”]’ );
-- You need to add different shortcode for each site with specific siteId.
+– You need to add different shortcode for each site with specific siteId.
 If you need to restrict for all the sites then just place the shortcode without the parameter.

-= How to restrict the plugin from storing form entry to contact form DB? = Restriction is simple, just following below steps :
-- Goto -> wp-content/themes/{active theme folder}/functions.php
-- Open the functions.php file and place below code at the end of the file. add_filter('vsz_cf7_unwanted_form_data_submission','vsz_restrict_form_data_submission'); function vsz_restrict_form_data_submission($contact_form_ids){
+= How to restrict the plugin from storing form entry to Contact Form DB? = Please follow below steps for restricting the plugin to store data – Goto -> wp-content/themes/{active theme folder}/functions.php – Open the functions.php file and place below code at the end of the file. add_filter(‘vsz_cf7_unwanted_form_data_submission’,’vsz_restrict_form_data_submission’);
+function vsz_restrict_form_data_submission($contact_form_ids){
 $contact_form_ids[] = {your-contact-form-id};
 return $contact_form_ids;
 }

-**For multiple forms**
+**For Multiple Forms**
-add_filter('vsz_cf7_unwanted_form_data_submission','vsz_restrict_form_data_submission');
+add_filter(‘vsz_cf7_unwanted_form_data_submission’,’vsz_restrict_form_data_submission’);
 function vsz_restrict_form_data_submission($contact_form_ids){
-	$contact_form_ids[] = ['{your-contact-form-id}','{your-contact-form-id}'];
+$contact_form_ids[] = [‘{your-contact-form-id}’,'{your-contact-form-id}’];
 return $contact_form_ids;
 }

 == Screenshots ==